Bilpapster/stream-DaQ/README.md

 # StreamDaQ
 ## Streaming Data Quality solutions in Python, using Faust and Bytewax

+### Important: you are viewing a legacy branch, containing a comparison between Faust and Bytewax stream processing frameworks.
+The branch is not actively maintained at current time with no vision for this to change in the future.

+#### In order to view the latest state of the project, please visit main branch from the menu in top left.

 <p align="center">
     <img align="middle" src="Stream%20DaQ%20logo.png" alt="Stream Data Quality logo: a rubber duck and text"/>
 </p>

 In this repository you can find Python source code for Data Quality (DQ) solutions in streaming settings.
-At the current time, we provide support for statistical DQ checks in tumbling (i.e. non overlapping) time windows, with the vision to enrich the functionality with more stream-meaningful checks shortly.
+We provide support for statistical DQ checks in tumbling (i.e. non overlapping) time windows, although the interested developer can easily adapt the type of the windows in all cases with little effort.
 The supported checks include finding the following statistical values inside time-based windows:
 - maximum value
 - minimum value
 - mean of the values